But which disruptions are most common and what are the consequences? The answers might surprise you.

 Some 40% of respondents said an IT outage was most likely to threaten their business in 2019, the highest percentage of any of the threats.
 Close behind, with 36%, was cyberattacks, followed by data corruption/loss at 27% and network failure at 24%.

-These are the threats that organizations are most concerned about this year, but how many have actually experienced these different types of disaster?
+These are the threats that organisations are most concerned about this year, but how many have actually experienced these different types of disaster?

 How common are cyberattacks, IT outages and other issues?